tesseract-olap/tesseract-ui/packages/cube-audit/README.md

 auditServer("https://api.oec.world/tesseract/").then(result => { ... });
 ```

 The `auditServer` function accepts an url `string` or an [`AxiosRequestConfig`](https://github.com/axios/axios#request-config) object.
-Optionally, it supports a second parameter for a callback function that is run for each cube with the resulting issues.
+Optionally, it supports a second parameter for a callback function that is run for each cube with the resulting issues; setting this parameter will also run each cube one after another instead of in parallel.
 The `result` of the audit is an object you can interpret easily to do other actions.

 ## Annotations